Uncontrived

 In a departure from the usual IRC retreat format, this retreat will combine silent retreat practice with an exploration of the teaching on the Elements as a support for both insight and concentration.
 This approach will include textual contemplation, small-group interaction, and guided meditations in addition to silent practice.

-Registration opens March 24 on InsightRetreatCenter.org
+Registration is open on InsightRetreatCenter.org

 Insight Retreat